cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 ### Installation instructions:

-1. Create a PDSE on you host machine called **CBSA.JCL.INSTALL** (this should be capable of holding JCL members).
+1. Create a PDSE on you host machine.
+In our example, we called it **CBSA.JCL.INSTALL** (this should be capable of holding JCL members).
+It must be Fixed Block and with a record length of 80.
 Here is the dataset information that we used:

 >![PDSE](../doc/images/Baseinstall/Baseinstall_PDSE.jpg)